Cal HC orders CBI probe into murder of Congress councillor | Law-Order

 - India

-The Calcutta High Court on Monday ordered a CBI investigation into the murder of Congress councilor Tapan Kandu of Jhalda Municipality in West Bengal's Purulia district.
-On a prayer by Purnima Kandu, the widow of the councilor, Justice Rajasekhar Mantha directed the central agency to submit a report on its investigation in the case in 45 days.
+The Calcutta High Court on Monday ordered a CBI investigation into the murder of Congress councillor Tapan Kandu of Jhalda municipality in West Bengal's Purulia district.
+Justice Rajasekhar Mantha directed the central agency to submit a report on its investigation in the case in 45 days.

-The court also directed that the investigation of the case be transferred from the West Bengal police to the CBI.
+Ordering the transfer of the investigation from the West Bengal police to the CBI, the court directed the state police to hand over all documents related to the case to the central agency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)